 Speaking to a lot of rookie officials last year, along with newer skaters at training sessions and scrims, something that came up a lot is wanting to feel more confident at pack awareness (skaters) and pack definition (officials).
 Matters of the pack can feel difficult and require a lot of derby “bandwidth” – a concept […]Read More Shape of the pack (part one)

 Misunderstanding 1: If you come to a stop while blocking, it’s automatically a stop block penalty.
 Misunderstanding 2: It’s necessary for you to maintain a stopped position for all stop block penalties.
 Demystified: The way stop blocks are penalised is more nuanced and actually falls somewhere between the two misunderstandings.
 Alongside multiplayer blocks, and contact […]Read More Rules With Skew (2) – sometimes it’s okay to be stopped…

+This post is under maintenance so it reflects the 2019 ruleset.
+We’ll let you know when it’s ready.
+Keep an eye on our Facebook page.
 Misunderstanding: It’s okay to contact an opponent in the buttocks or the back of the leg.
-Demystified: Depending on which part of the buttocks you hit, you could find yourself with a back block penalty The back of your buttocks are a legal blocking zone, but an illegal target zone.
-This means you can hit […]Read More Rules with Skew (1) – the “back” is bigger than you think
+Demystified: Depending on which part of the buttocks you hit, you could find yourself […]Read More Rules with Skew (1) – the “back” is bigger than you think